padrinobook/padrinobook/chapters/creating_models.md

 - time-end: A job offer isn't valid forever.

 Let's run the Padrino command to create the model for us.
 As you see, we once again run `-a app` at the end of our generation.
-Without specifying location, a new folder called `models` is created in the main directory.

 ```sh